Vyral/david-brough/_posts/2018-05-10-get-a-better-credit-score-with-these-2-tips.md

 **1. Set up automatic payments for all recurring bills.** According to creditcards.com, about 35% of your credit is based upon your payment history.
 Having your bills paid automatically out of your account each month will save you a lot of time, help you avoid late fees, and build your credit all at the same time.

 **2. Pay attention to your credit limit.** Banks don’t look too kindly upon accounts with maxed out lines of credit.
 It makes you appear less responsible.
 Instead, experts recommend keeping your credit balance at or below 30%.
-Surprisingly enough, it’s actually preferable to have between 10% to 20% of your balance remaining, as a zero balance is not ideal.&nbsp;
+Surprisingly enough, it’s actually preferable to have between 10% to 20% of your balance remaining, as a zero balance is not ideal.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.